malibrud/AdventOfCode2021/README.md

 ## Day 12
 * Implemented depth search first algorithm.
 Worked well for part A.  For part B, I parameterized the algorithm with a max visits parameter.
 I had to introduce some additional logic that breaks the overall generality to implement the "only a single cave may be visited twice".
 I missed that at first and implemented code which would allow any small cave to be visited twice.
 Needless to say, this resulted in many more paths.

+## Day 13
+* The math is pretty striaght forward.
+Managing the dots was the most challenging aspect.
+Due to the size of the grid, I chose to store them as a list of coordinates using the `pair` class in the STL.
+Rather than pruning the list after every pass, I eventually ended up just folding all of the dots and then de-duplicating at the end.
+Note that de-duplication is not necessary for the second part, but I chose to use one function for both parts, using the parameter to set the max number of folds and always returning the count of the unique dots.